Measure Theoretic Probability

 - Graded assignments will be returned in the class on the next

-Tuesday following the
+Monday following the due date.

 - Click here

 four quizes as surprise tests given in the

 class.
 This means there shall be no pre-scheduling.
 A quiz will cover